jamerst/AutoBright/README.md

 - External program integration

 ## Limitations
-- Monitors must support DDC/CI properly - some can be a bit odd, or just not support it at all
+- Monitors must support DDC/CI properly.
+Some can be a bit odd, or just not support it at all.
-- Monitor support for DDC/CI cannot be checked - there is a bug in the Windows API that returns false results for checking support *Thanks Microsoft*
+- Monitor support for DDC/CI cannot be checked - there is a bug in the Windows API that returns false results for checking support. *Thanks Microsoft*
 - Brightness settings are not tied to specific monitors, the settings are tied to the current monitor number recognized by the system.